 Red Barn Neon • Canon EOS 7D, EF-s 15-85 3.5-5.6: 15mm, F3.5, 1/30, ISO 100

 Postscript • September 01, 2012

-A major firmware update for the 7D--Firmware 2.0.x--was issued at the end of Summer 2012.
+A major firmware update for the 7D--2.0.x--was issued Summer 2012.
 New firmware to fix bugs or add minor features are the norm.
-However, this one added major new features extremely late in the product cycle: onboard RAW processing and resizing, time zone support, GPS support, increased burst rate, definable maximum limit for Auto-ISO, manual audio (for video) and various speed tweaks.
+This one added major features late in the product cycle: onboard RAW processing and resizing, time zone support, GPS support, increased burst rate, definable maximum limit for Auto-ISO, manual audio (for video) and various speed tweaks.
 A nice surprise and a wee bit of goodwill from Japan.
-It also means the 7D probably won't be replaced with a new model in 2012.

 Canon EOS 7 Instruction Manual (CT1-1032-000).
 Canon Inc., 2009.

 10/15/2009 • Updated 01/09/2014